 Focus: This themed inquiry considers the intersection of the fields of religion and art with the historic, cultural, and linguistic disciplines as well as with the creative expressions of literature, music, dance, theater, film, and graphic arts.
 Many of these disciplines find their origin and some of their finest manifestation in religious expression.
 This themed inquiry emphasizes the shared experience of artists and spiritual sojourners, their search for self, truth, interpretation of the world, and the desire for transcendence.
 Required is a fundamental understanding of the nature of religion and the spiritual experience, along with the development of critical thinking, especially the norms for understanding and critiquing artistic expressions.

-Themed Inquiry Coordinator/email: Associate Professor of Religious Studies, Dr. Rafael Luevano
+Themed Inquiry Coordinator/email: Dr. Rafael Luevano

 Restrictions: Not open to Religious Studies majors.